This page is dedicated to our friend and fellow SFT owner

 (and sung) will go some way to explaining just what this

-wonderful young man meant to all his friends, family and
+wonderful young man meant to us all.

 people were involved in making the day such a wonderful